x-bananer/mursu-sushi-restaurant/README.md

 12. Go to `/adm/orders` and use the orders dashboard to process your order (change the order status from the order card).
 You can stay logged in as a customer in another browser window, create an order and watch `/order-tracker` update instantly as the admin changes statuses.

-13.Go to `/adm/menu` and edit dishes or mark them as unavailable.
+13. Go to `/adm/menu` and edit dishes or mark them as unavailable.
 In another browser window, verify that these dish changes are reflected on the customer `/menu` page.

 14. Go to `/adm/special` and change the special dish for today or other days.